Data model

 deleted_at timestamp Date of deletion

-The "vendor", "product" and "version" fields are not used at the moment and are therefore missing from the app.
+The "vendor", "product" and "version" fields are not used and therefore are absent in the app.

-Data model export references physical security equipment and applications attached to logical safety equipment.
+The data model export lists physical security device and applications linked to a logical security device.

-In the application, physical safety equipment can be attached to safety equipment logic from these two objects.
+In the app, physical security device can be linked to a logical security device from these two objects.

-An application can be attached to logical security equipment from these two objects.
+An application can be linked a to logical security device from these two objects.

 DHCP servers